xshele01/Digital-electronics-2/Labs/03-gpio/Assignment.md

 ### GPIO library

-1. The difference between the declaration and the definition of the function in C:
+1. Difference between function declaration and definition in C:
    * **Function declaration** tells the compiler about the existence of a function.
    * **Function definition** actually implements a function.

-2. Part of the C code, which uses my GPIO library to toggle LEDs when push button is pressed.
+2. Part of the C code, which uses my GPIO library to toggle LEDs when a push button is pressed.
 Otherwise, the values of the LEDs do not change.
-Push button is connected to port D:
+The button is connected to port D:

 ```c
     // Configure Push button at port D and enable internal pull-up resistor